Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    * ISP outsourcing, including to third party and public resolvers
    * regional market domination by one or only a few ISPs
-   * applications directing DNS traffic by default to limited subset of resolvers, see (#applicationspecific-resolver-selection)
+   * applications directing DNS traffic by default to a limited subset of resolvers, see (#applicationspecific-resolver-selection)

   An increased proportion of the global DNS resolution traffic being served by only a few entities means that the privacy considerations for end users are